 - Pinch of salt

 - 10-12 mini Butterfingers

-When cake has cooled, carefully cut any domes off the top of each cake layer.
+- When cake has cooled, carefully cut any domes off the top of each cake layer.
 Place one layer top down on a cake plate.
-Carefully spread ganache over this layer and then top with second cake layer (top down so that the flat bottom is face up).
+Carefully spread ganache over this layer and then top with the second cake layer (top-down so that the flat bottom is face-up).
 Place cake in the refrigerator to set while you prepare the frosting.